What is the Menstrual Cycle?

 How long is the menstrual cycle?

 The length of menstrual cycles varies from women to women, and cycle to cycle.
-However, regular cycles are thought to be between 21 and 35 days in length, and the average cycle length is 29 days.
-While some women are very regular, other women may find their cycles frequently change.
-There are medical conditions such as PCOS and thyroid conditions which can cause fluctuation in cycle lengths and you should speak to a healthcare professional if you think you may be affected, or have concerns about these.
+However, regular cycles are thought to be between 21 and 35 days in length.
+While 28 days has often been considered the average cycle length, our latest research into the menstrual cycle revealed that only one in eight women experience a 28-day cycle.
+It’s also worth keeping in mind that some women are very regular and other women may find their cycles frequently change.
+There are also medical conditions such as PCOS and thyroid conditions which can cause fluctuation in cycle lengths and you should speak to a healthcare professional if you think you may be affected, or have concerns about these.

 The menstrual cycle phases